Grooming Gangs

 Oxford:

 Banbury sex abuse ring - five years abusing seven female victims, aged 13 to 15.
 Black abusers.
-Six of them.
 ‘Gang’ or ‘no gang’?

 Plymouth: Five white women found guilty of repeated child sexual abuse.
 ‘Gang’ or ‘no gang’?